MJVL/ArrayWriter/README.md

 <a name="ArrayWriter+writeArrayIDs"></a>

 ### arrayWriter.writeArrayIDs(startTag, endTag, prefix)
-Removes last character of startTag under the assumption it's '>' in order to insert the id. an incrementing id based on the prefix.
+Writes the contents of _list to the document between the entered tags in addition to adding an incrementing id based on the prefix.
+Removes last character of startTag under the assumption it's '>' in order to insert the id.

 **Kind**: instance method of [<code>ArrayWriter</code>](#ArrayWriter)